 Pregnant with triplets while taking the Pill

 Amy, from the UK, explained to The Daily Mail that she had been taking the Pill, “in the morning every day, as soon as I opened my eyes”.
-But after feeling draining and sleeping up to 14 hours a day, she realised something wasn’t right.
+But after feeling drained and sleeping up to 14 hours a day, she realised something wasn’t right.

 Waiting for a triplet birth

-The expecting mum is having fortnightly scans, and says her babies are looking healthy.
+The expecting mum is having fortnightly scans and says her babies are looking healthy.
 “I’ve made it to 30 weeks.
 Knowing that my girls could be here any day now is crazy.
 I’m exhausted, I can’t sleep, I’m worried about everything, every part of me hurts from my fingers to my hips … but seeing them kick away makes it all worth it.”

 In her most recent update on Instagram, Amy explained that baby A and B’s growth have slowed right down and they’ve barely put on any weight.
 This means the babies will most likely be delivered at 32 weeks.
 “I wanted to get to 34 weeks so bad so that they’ll be in NICU for less time,” Amy wrote.
 “But I guess that’s not looking likely now.”

 Amy has already chosen names for her surprise triplet girls – Ocean, Harlow, and Ivy-Gray for the non-identical triplet.
-The first time mum says she’s concerned about raising her babies on her own as a single mum, but is planning on returning to work three days a week once they arrive, with the help of family.
+The first-time mum says she’s concerned about raising her babies on her own as a single mum but is planning on returning to work three days a week once they arrive, with the help of family.

 How effective is the Pill?

 According to the Royal Women’s Hospital the combined pill is made up of two hormones that stop the ovaries from releasing an egg every month.
-The mini pill is progestogen only, and changes the mucus at the uterus so sperm can’t pass through to the egg.
+The mini pill is progestogen-only and changes the mucus at the uterus so sperm can’t pass through to the egg.

 The combined pill is 99.7 percent effective if taken correctly.
 But almost one in 10 women taking the Pill may still get pregnant.
 If the Pill isn’t taken regularly, or you’ve had diarrhoea and vomiting, it may also be less effective.